Shinsengumi Attack Rebels- Ikedaya Incident, 1864

 Origins of Japanese tattoos.

-The Meiji Restoration is a very important period in Japan’s history as it reestablished Imperial rule and was the catalyst
+The Meiji Restoration is a very important period in Japan’s history as it reestablished Imperial rule and returned sovereignty to

 Kyoto 1890s Three bronze ware craftsmen are at work in the workshop of Noboru Nogawa (能川登) in Kyoto, founded in